 Source: Tobacco Control Research Group, Tobacco industry investment in non-cigarette products.
 TobaccoTactics.org, University of Bath.
 Last updated 9 September 2014.

 The introduction of increasingly strict regulations on e-cigarettes, such as in the US and EU, led to fierce lobbying, both in favour of and against proposed new laws.
 Smaller e-cigarette companies have tended to fight new restrictions, while big tobacco companies have pushed for a range of controls on e-cigarettes, including detailed health warnings, reduced product ranges, restricted sales, and onerous and costly testing requirements.
 The tobacco companies argue that these restrictions ensure product safety, but others have suggested that the industry’s support for the laws comes from a desire to maintain dominance and minimise competition.
-Strict regulations might give large companies an advantage in the e-cigarette market, as they are much more likely than small start-up companies to have the resources to go through potentially lengthy and expensive approval processes.13, 14 For example, the FDA’s process to gain approval for a new product is time-consuming and expensive, potentially favouring the tobacco industry’s products.22, 23 Juul Labs has reportedly spent hundreds of thousands of dollars on lobbying firms, as well as hired several former high-profile federal officials and regulators from both the Trump and Obama administrations, in response to the FDA’s proposed new restrictions on e-cigarettes.24, 25
+Strict regulations might give large companies an advantage in the e-cigarette market, as they are much more likely than start-up companies to have the resources to go through potentially lengthy and expensive approval processes.20, 21 For example, the FDA’s process to gain approval for a new product is time-consuming and expensive, potentially favouring the tobacco industry’s products.22, 23 Juul Labs has reportedly spent hundreds of thousands of dollars on lobbying firms, as well as hired several former high-profile federal officials and regulators from both the Trump and Obama administrations, in response to the FDA’s proposed new restrictions on e-cigarettes.24, 25

-Similarly, several commentators have claimed that the initial move to classify e-cigarettes as medicinal products under early drafts of the EU Tobacco Products Directive (since changed, see 18B.9) was influenced by lobbyists from both the pharmaceutical and tobacco industries.17 GlaxoSmithKline, one of the major providers of pharmaceutical smoking cessation aids and thus a competitor of e-cigarettes, lobbied vigorously for stringent e-cigarette regulation in the EU.18 Johnson & Johnson, which markets the Nicorette line of products, expressed strong support for regulating all non-tobacco nicotine products, including e-cigarettes, as medicines.28 Tobacco and e-cigarette lobbyists reportedly sent gifts and offers of hospitality to members of the European Parliament.
+Several commentators have also claimed that the initial move to classify e-cigarettes as medicinal products under early drafts of the EU Tobacco Products Directive (since changed, see 18B.9) was influenced by lobbyists from both the pharmaceutical and tobacco industries.26 GlaxoSmithKline, one of the major providers of pharmaceutical smoking cessation aids and thus a competitor of e-cigarettes, lobbied vigorously for stringent e-cigarette regulation in the EU.27 Johnson & Johnson, which markets the Nicorette line of products, expressed strong support for regulating all non-tobacco nicotine products, including e-cigarettes, as medicines.28 Tobacco and e-cigarette lobbyists reportedly sent gifts and offers of hospitality to members of the European Parliament.
 While the extent to which these were accepted is not known, all member states are signatory to article 5.3 of the World Health Organization’s Framework Convention on Tobacco Control, which obliges parties to protect the processes of development and implementation of tobacco control policies from interference by the tobacco industry and associated interests.26